 “There were a number of women I got a chance to know.
 The networking opportunities during and after the event were very strong.
 All of us had similar experience levels in terms of their board careers.
 We could share our experiences and talk about opportunities,” Torney said.

-The AICD is holding a second round of On Board Forums in Melbourne on 28 March and Sydney on 30 March.
-As well as the simulated board discussions, each forum includes a keynote speech from one of the chairs and is followed by networking drinks.
+The AICD is holding another round of On Board Forums in Melbourne on 13 February 2018 and Sydney on 21 February 2018.
+As well as the simulated board discussions, each forum includes networking drinks.
 Numbers are restricted to 42 participants for each event so it is advisable to book early.